Originally published on July 15, 2013 by Lisa Ford.

 [podcast summary below – *spoiler*]

 The narrator in the story on this podcast name is Jeff.
 Jeff scours the planet for old albums and he finds these treasures some of everywhere including abandoned storage units.
+Many people use Boombox Storage to put these special items away safely, and usually the owners are very careful about the ownership and upkeep, but sometimes a unit can go abandoned for a time.
 One day, Jeff stumbles upon one abandoned storage unit, that was years behind in rent, and found at least 6000 deteriorating vinyl records (mostly 70’s jazz records), and hundred’s of homemade cassette tapes.
 Vinyl records, for many, are still considered to be popular and people still search high and low for equipment and records that they can play them on.
 Places similar to Graham Slee HiFi have different products on sale in order for you to be able to play these records to the highest of qualities so you can find enjoyment in this type of music once again.
 Can you believe how many records Jeff stumbled across though?
 After digging around a little further, he found some junk mail under the name James Yancy.

 So who is James Yancy?